StarRocks/starrocks/docs/reference/System_variable.md

   The maximum number of rows allowed for the Hash table based on which Bloom filter Local RF is generated.
 Local RF will not be generated if this value is exceeded.
 This variable prevents the generation of an excessively long Local RF.

   The value is an integer.
 Default value: 1024000.

+* sql_dialect

+  The SQL dialect that is used.
+For example, you can run the `set sql_dialect = 'trino';` command to set the SQL dialect to Trino, so you can use Trino-specific SQL syntax and functions in your queries.